 Normal hair loss

 Sometimes children have bald patches on the scalp because of hair loss.
 Many babies are bald from birth, or lose their hair shortly afterwards.
-This is a normal pattern before permanent hair starts growing.
+This is normal before your baby’s permanent hair starts growing.

-Also, healthy babies often have a bald patch at the back or side of their scalps because of rubbing or pressure caused by lying on the mattress of their cot or in baby seats.
-Normal hair will grow when your baby can spend more time sitting up.
+Also, healthy babies often have bald patches at the backs or sides of their scalps.
+This is because they lie on their backs a lot of the time, so their heads often rub against something.
+Your baby’s hair will grow normally when he can spend more time sitting up.

 Abnormal hair loss

 There are several causes of abnormal hair loss in children and teenagers.

 Ringworm is a common cause of abnormal hair loss.

 is a common skin condition that causes hair loss from different parts of the body.
 It doesn’t scar, but older children can feel distressed if they lose hair from large or noticeable areas.

 Older children might pull out their hair as a kind of nervous habit.
 Some children pull at their eyebrows and eyelashes also.
 This is known as trichotillomania and can be a sign of an emotional disorder.